Australians rave about 'geeky' contender for The Lodge

-We can be confident that the ALP's troubles have melted into thin air with the appointment of "the dream team", and especially the fact that Kevin Rudd is its leader.
-From Rudd's theology follows a vision of social responsibility in action - an vision that will eventually also spell an inevitable end to mandatory detention.
+Australians are feeling confident that the ALP's troubles have melted into thin air with the appointment of "the dream team" with Labor MP Kevin Rudd is its leader.

-Here's a page with the reports from Week One, including the often referred to article from the October Monthly.
-There's reason to celebrate, because under Rudd Labor may just romp home at the next Federal election.
+Here's a page with an initial impressions by commentators, and by means of Rudd's published essay from the October Monthly.
+There's reason to celebrate, because under Rudd, Labor may just romp home at the next Federal election.

 9 March 2009: Kevin Rudd's The Monthly Essay: The Global Financial Crisis - Kevin Rudd established himself in 2006 as a philosopher and thinker on social issues with an article about John Howard's views on the economy with the essay "Howard's Brutopia".
 For a second time, also in the respected magazine The Monthly, Rudd wrote about Politics and Religion, and about his respect for Dietrich Bonhoeffer's theology - just a month later.
 This is his third contribution, of February 2009.